screwdriver-cd/guide/docs/user-guide/metadata.md

 - If the `--external` flag did not trigger the build, then meta will not be set.

 ### Pull Request Comments

+> Note: This feature is only available in Github plugin at the moment.

 You can write comments to pull requests in Git from a Screwdriver build through using metadata.
 The contents of the comments should be written to the meta summary object from your pipeline's PR build.

 To write out metadata to a pull request, you just need to set `meta.summary` with desired information.
 This data will show up as a comment in Git by a headless Git user.